 All players know that strafing and moving, in general, are crucial for staying alive in competitive shooters.
 If you don’t move, you’ll be an easy target for the enemy, and even if they miss, other enemies will most likely shoot you from behind or flank you.

 First and foremost, movement helps you position yourself better for the next fight.
 It also allows you to fire at enemies while moving in some games.
 For instance, if you run towards an enemy while shooting at them, you can kill them faster than if you standstill.

 Moving also allows you to get behind cover faster if you need it or simply avoid being shot from an angle that might be dangerous to you.

 Movement in FPS is something you cannot ignore.
-It would be best to have it for good positioning and firing at enemies while not having them fire at you.
+It would be best to have good positioning and fire at enemies while not having them can fire at you.

 The best FPS players can move and fire at the same time without missing their shots very often.